 Mega Review: Includes all variants

 Toynami signed on to distribute these toys outside of Japan so there’s a chance the one you purchase will have a Toynami sticker applied to it.
 There was some hope that Toynami might repackage these toys entirely (as they later did with the Beagle MPC product) but that never came to pass.
 The boxes for these toys lack collector-grade frills such as a flip-top lid.
 The toy is featured prominently in two windows in front and the box is adorned with images of the toy in various poses.
-Once you’ve opened the box you’ll find the instructions behind the cardboard insert sleeve.
-The toy itself is nestled in tightly secured plastic trays with a stand taped to the back of the plastic.
-Beyond the rider figure and bike you’ll receive the following extras:
+Box size is inoffensive at 18 x 25 x 8 cm.
+The toy is nestled in plastic trays with a stand taped to the back of the plastic.
+VR-52F toys come with the following:

 2) helmetless head

 In a baggy taped to the back of the plastic clam shell you’ll also find:

 6) Display stand (with adapter so you could lean the toy against it or mount the toy)